-- Students will be considered for admission from other accredited in state or out of state schools in accordance with the policies of the Commonwealth of Virginia and the accrediting agencies of Greenbrier Christian Academy. - Transfer students are responsible for Academy graduation requirements for the years they attend Greenbrier Christian Academy. - All students must successfully meet the requirements of the Commonwealth of Virginia to receive a diploma. - As scheduling permits, academic deficiencies are to be made up by all transfer students. - Administrative approval is required for any student seeking admission during the final quarter of any school year. - Seniors may not transfer to the Academy after the completion of the first semester of school without administrative approval.
+- Students will be considered for admission from other accredited in state or out of state schools in accordance with the policies of the Commonwealth of Virginia and the accrediting agencies of Greenbrier Christian Academy. - Transfer students are responsible for Academy graduation requirements for the years they attend Greenbrier Christian Academy. - All students must successfully meet the requirements of the Commonwealth of Virginia to receive a diploma. - As scheduling permits, academic deficiencies are to be made up by all transfer students.

+• Administrative approval is required for any student seeking admission during the second semester of any school year.